OUR WORK

 International Neighbors’ Community Connections programs are those that help families build social networks, enhance cross-cultural understanding, and develop lives in a new land in which they feel connected, welcomed, and engaged.
 Programs in this area include:

 One of our most rewarding programs for neighbors and volunteers is being matched with a family or individual.
-Family Friends get together for social outings, celebrations, and mutually beneficial cross-cultural experiences.
+Neighbors get together for social outings, celebrations, and mutually beneficial cross-cultural experiences.
 Language barriers can be partly overcome with warmth, charades, and use of iTranslate or Google Translate on your phone!
 As friendships grow, so does understanding and appreciation between neighbors of all backgrounds.

 Involvement of children in extracurricular activities such as ballet, soccer, taekwondo, music, and summer or school break camps helps our neighbors in a myriad of ways.
 These programs assist with acquisition of language skills, cross-cultural situations, social networks, and positive engagement for children who may be unsupervised while parents are at work.